 Even in its edited, obscured form, this Waters/Gilmour rocker has been a rock radio staple since the album was released.
 Fortunately, a couple of the little-known single releases let us rebuild the entire unobscured track.

 “Young Lust” showed once again that Floyd was more than just “first in space.”
-This Waters/Gilmour song rocks with a funky swagger and has been a rock radio staple since the album was released.
+The song rocks with a bluesy, funky swagger and has been a rock radio staple since the album was released.
+It’s one of just three tracks on the album where David Gilmour was credited as co-writer.

 Roger Waters talked about how the track evolved from original demo to the release version:

-Parts of the song were cut before the release of the album and the outro of the song is obscured by sound effects.
+The outro of the song — the last 43 seconds — was obscured by sound effects consisting of a bit of dialog where Pink phones home.
 Fortunately, there are some little-known single releases which enable us to hear both the deleted sections and the entire unobscured track.
+On the live version, the phone call was sequenced on its own after the track and the outro was unobscured.

 The Phone Call Home